The Book of Everlasting Things

 Chicago / Turabian - Author Date Citation (style guide)

 Malhotra, Aanchal and Deepti, Gupta.
 2022.
-The Book of Everlasting Things: A Novel.
-[United States], Macmillan Audio.
+The Book of Everlasting Things.
+Macmillan Audio.

 Chicago / Turabian - Humanities Citation (style guide)

-Malhotra, Aanchal and Deepti, Gupta, The Book of Everlasting Things: A Novel.
-[United States], Macmillan Audio, 2022.
+Malhotra, Aanchal and Deepti, Gupta, The Book of Everlasting Things.
+Macmillan Audio, 2022.

 MLA Citation (style guide)

 Malhotra, Aanchal, and Deepti Gupta.
-The Book of Everlasting Things: A Novel.
+The Book of Everlasting Things.
 Unabridged.
-[United States], Macmillan Audio, 2022.
+Macmillan Audio, 2022.

 Note!
 Citation formats are based on standards as of July 2022.
 Citations contain only title, author, edition, publisher, and year published.
 Citations should be used as a guideline and should be double checked for accuracy.